Here is what you have been waiting for… How much can I make cleaning houses?

-If you don’t wan’t to take the time to create your own pricing spreadsheet, I have created one for you here.
+If you don’t want to take the time to create your own pricing spreadsheet list, I have created one for you here.

 Determine Your Hourly Rate

 You need to determine your hourly rate, or how much will you charge per hour.
 It’s just like when you work for someone else and they pay you by the hour.
 It is the same thing here.
 The average hourly rate for professional house cleaning services in the U.S. is anywhere between $25-$45 an hour.
-To be competitive with the other cleaning services in your area, you will need to know how much they charge.
+To be competitive with the other cleaning services in your area, you will need to know their prices and how much they charge per hour.

 You can do this simply by calling several reputable or franchise cleaning services in your area and asking how much they charge by the hour.
 If they will not give you that information you can pretend that you are looking to have your home cleaned and ask them to give you an estimate.
 After getting the estimate, ask them how long it will take to clean your home.
 Then, taking the amount that they quoted you for, divide the quote by the hours it will take.
 For example, $100/4 hours = $25 an hour.

 Now that you know how much cleaning services in your area charge, you can average the hourly rates to figure out how much you can charge to stay competitive.
 Add all the hourly rates and divide by the number of rates you have.
 For example, if you have ten rates add those up, then divide by 10.
 This is the average hourly rate in your area.
 You want your rate to be somewhere from the middle to the top of those rates.

 Figure Out Your Cleaning Times